konnychiwa/konnychiwa/README.md

 Welcome to my GitHub profile!
 My passions are Web Development and Artificial Intelligence, and I love working on related projects.

 ## 🚀 About Me
-- ⚒️ I’m currently searching for work
+- ⚒️ Jr Software Developer at Safe Safety Srl
 - 💡 I am currently deepening my knowledge of Machine Learning

 ## 🔧 Technologies & Tools